rwooster/half/README.txt

 exact same computation, see below) not as conceptually clean when working in a half-precision environment.

-The default rounding mode for conversions from float to half uses truncation (round toward zero, but mapping overflows to infinity) for rounding values not representable exactly in half-precision.
+The default rounding mode for conversions between half and more precise types as well as for rounding results of arithmetic operations and mathematical functions uses truncation (round toward zero, but mapping overflows to infinity) for rounding values not representable exactly in half-precision.
 This is the fastest rounding possible and is usually sufficient.
 But by redefining the 'HALF_ROUND_STYLE' preprocessor symbol (before including half.hpp) this default can be overridden with one of the other standard rounding modes using their respective constants or the equivalent values of 'std::float_round_style' (it can even be synchronized with the underlying single-precision implementation by defining it to 'std::numeric_limits<float>::round_style'):

   - 'std::round_indeterminate' or -1 for the fastest rounding (default).